 In the event of any inconsistency between conditions of this development consent and the plans/supporting documents referred to above, the conditions of this development consent prevail.

+No development consent is given for any development or works on the following Lots as generally marked in red on the approved plans:

+Lot 3 & 4 DP 171105 – 50A Sparke Street Hexham

+The associated allotments/areas do not require consent under Part 4 of the Environmental Planning and Assessment Act, 1979 and are not included within the development consent.

 OTHER APPROVALS REQUIRED

 The General Terms of Approval from state authorities must be complied with prior to, during, and at the completion of the development.
 The General Terms of Approval are:

 General Terms of Approval (Ref: IDA20/77) dated 14 October 2020 under the Fisheries Management Act, 1994, as stipulated by the NSW Department of Primary Industries Fisheries.